dataparallel-swift/swift-multiarray/README.md

 for this discussion).

-Benchmarking the above yields a 20% reduction in memory usage and 1.4x to 1.8x performance improvement (which not bad given this benchmark is purely memory bound).
+Benchmarking the above yields a 20% reduction in memory usage and 1.4x to 1.8x performance improvement (which is not bad given this benchmark is purely memory bound).

 <details>